dmallett1/build-applications-w-copilot-agent-mode/docs/octofit_story.md

 - Mobile-responsive web application (accessible on school Chromebooks and personal devices)
 - Secure authentication based on Monafit Tracker's implementation
-- Activity verification system to prevent cheating
+- Activities verification system to prevent cheating

 ## Current Development Status

 Paul and Jessica have set up a GitHub Codespace environment and are making remarkable progress with GitHub Copilot agent mode.
 By adapting the Monafit Tracker's structure, the OctoFit Tracker prototype already includes:

 - A functional user registration system
-- Basic activity logging for running, walking, and strength training
+- Basic activities logging for running, walking, and strength training
 - The beginning framework for team competitions
 - A simple dashboard showing student progress